jachin/cw-unconf-taleb/index.rst

 What is the opposite of "fragile"?

 Fragile:
-  Hurt my small amounts of stress.
+  Hurt by small amounts of stress.
 Robust:
   Not hurt by small amounts of stress.
 Antifragile: